-Panasonic GH2 versus Panasonic GH4
+Panasonic GH2 vs GH4

 The Panasonic Lumix DMC-GH2 and the Panasonic Lumix DMC-GH4 are two enthusiast cameras that were officially introduced, respectively, in September 2010 and February 2014.
 Both the GH2 and the GH4 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-Both cameras offer a resolution of 15.9 megapixel.
+Both cameras offer a resolution of 15.9 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH4 is notably larger (11 percent) than the Panasonic GH2.
 Moreover, the GH4 is markedly heavier (27 percent) than the GH2.
 It is noteworthy in this context that the GH4 is splash and dust-proof, while the GH2 does not feature any corresponding weather-sealing.